carlomilanesi/measures-rs/docs/Tutorial.md

     assert_eq!((length1 / 3.).value, 7.); // Division of a measure by a number
     length1 /= 3.; // Downscaling of a measure
     assert_eq!(length1.value, 7.);

-    assert_eq!(length1 / length2, 1.4); // Division between two measures of the same unit, obtaining a number
+    // Division between two measures of the same unit, obtaining a measure having unit One. assert_eq!(length1 / length2, Measure::<One>::new(1.4));
 ```

 Here are some comparison operations: